 “Why can’t they turn on the TV for themselves, they know how to work a remote,” I asked.

 “What are you talking about?
 Are you feeling alright?” mom asked as she felt my forehead.
-“Your fine,” she pronounced.
+“You’re fine,” she pronounced.
 “Quit goofing off or you’ll miss the parade.”
 Feeling that I’d better keep my mouth shut I hurried to the living room.
 Laying on the floor staring at the blank screen were two younger children, I barely remember my brother and sister being that small.
 More frightening was the huge TV, I recognized it as the black and white we once had.
 It took me a few minutes to recall how to turn the thing on and dial in a station but soon the screen was dancing with clowns, balloons, and marching bands.

 It was at that point that I suddenly remembered this particular Thanksgiving.
 A Thanksgiving that will live in infamy, at least in my mind.
 My brother Johnny was playing with my model airplane, a P-40.
 I had just finished putting the last decals on last night, including the cool one that looked like shark teeth.
 “Hey, give me that back,” I yelled.
 We both struggled over the plane until he lost his grip.
 I fell back, the plane flew from my hand, and bounced off of my sister’s forehead before smashing against the TV image of the Woody Woodpecker balloon.
 My brother ran to the kitchen, my sister lay on her back screaming as blood trickled from between her fingers.

 The dream didn’t replay what happened next.
-As I remember it: Dad took my sister to the emergency room for a couple stitches.
+As I remember it: Dad took my sister to the emergency room for a couple of stitches.
 Mom cleaned up the mess and finished making her pecan pie while Johnny watched the parade.
 I got sent to my room and spent the next couple hours seething over the injustice of the whole thing.
-Instead, the dream plopped me into my next big foul up of the day.
+Instead, the dream plopped me into my next big foul-up of the day.

 Grandma’s Thanksgiving table was laid out in all of its glory.
 “Okay everybody,” grandpa began.
 “Let’s pause and give thanks.
 Before I say grace lets go around the table and say something that we’re grateful for, I’ll start.
 I’m thankful that you’re all here to share this day.
 Mama?” he said turning to grandma.